nehaoza/city-bikes-automation/README.md

 1. Compiles and builds the code
 2. Runs automation suitein GitHub Actions container
 3. Does Sonar scan and pushes hte result to sonar dashboard.
-4. Extract the sonar summbery and attaches it to Merge Request in case of Merge Request
+4. Extract the sonar summery and attaches it to Merge Request in case of Merge Request
 5. Attaches the summury of cucumber scenarios as a part of automation suite